 Fixed-wing drones

 Fixed-wing drones are those that take advantage of the aerodynamics of their design and morphology to soar.
+Its wing does not move and is integrated into the body of the aircraft.
 Its appearance and structure is the same as that of an aeroplane, with its wings being the main reason for its lift in the air.

 Rotary wing drones